Lad Na Recipe (Thai Noodles with Gravy)

 Instructions

-• Crack the egg into a large bowl and combine it with palm sugar, oyster sauce, tapioca starch, and the sliced pork meat.
-Mix thoroughly, then let it rest in your fridge for at least 2 hours or overnight.
+• In a bowl, mix the egg with palm sugar, oyster sauce, and tapioca starch.
+Add the sliced pork and stir to coat evenly.
+Cover and refrigerate for at least 2 hours or overnight.

-• In a large mixing bowl, combine soybean paste, white pepper, light soy sauce, and rosdee seasoning powder.
-Combine until well blended.
+• In a bowl, mix soybean paste, light soy sauce, white pepper, and seasoning powder until combined.

 Stir-fry the noodles